Garricku/Garricku/README.md

 - 1994/10/18
 - South Africa, Cape Town

-- 👋 Hello, my name is Garrick, but feel free to give me a pet name!
 - 👀 I love music, singing, gaming and learning all kinds of new things, especially about languages, history and cultures.
 - 🌱 I’m currently learning Software Engeneering with ALX SE Program and I am super excited.
 - 💞️ I’m looking to collaborate on all kinds of projects!
 Hopefully I get to make some amazing apps and useful tools that shape the future!